 Teaching: Bachelor's Degree in Social Work; Master's Degree in Urban Anthropology, Migrations and Social Intervention; Master's Degree in Youth and Society; Bachelor's Degree in Architecture.

-Jordi holds a PhD in Anthropology from the URV (2009) and a Master's in Euro-Arab Studies (University of Girona, 1993).
-Between 1995 and 2001 he was coordinator of the migration area of the Cidob Foundation and, between 2002 and 2003, head of studies at the Secretariat of Religious Affairs of the Generalitat de Catalunya.
-He has published eight monographs and several articles in journals such as The Muslim World, Revista d'Etnologia de Catalunya, Arxiu d'Etnografia de Catalunya, Afers Internacionals, Migraciones and Revue Européenne des Migrations Internationales, among others.
-He currently coordinates the Master in Medical Anthropology and Global Health.
+PhD in Anthropology from the URV (2009) and a Master's in Euro-Arab Studies (University of Girona, 1993).
+Between 1995 and 2001 he was coordinator of the migration area of the CIDOB Foundation and, between 2002 and 2003, head of studies at the Secretariat of Religious Affairs of the Generalitat de Catalunya.
+He has published many monographs and articles in journals such as The Muslim World, Revista d'Etnologia de Catalunya, Arxiu d'Etnografia de Catalunya, Afers Internacionals, Migraciones and Revue Européenne des Migrations Internationales, among others.
+He currently coordinates the Master's in Urban Anthropology, Migrations, and Social Intervention.

 Research interests: Anthropology of Islam; migration; religion; anthropology of death.